Turner2906/Bird-Watching-App/README.md

 - A list of all species they have seen, searchable.
 When they click on a species, they should see some visualization of when they saw it, and if one liked, even where (you can include a map here).
 - Some visualization of how their bird-watching has trended in time.

-## Special Thanks
+## Acknowledgments

-Thanks to Luca De Alfaro for the idea and the initial design of the project, and for allowing us to make these projects public!
+Thanks to my group members Tom Fu, Kazuma Takahashi, and PakYuen Choi for assisting in the development of the various pages and functionality of the website.
+Also special thanks to Luca De Alfaro for the idea and the initial design of the project, and for allowing us to make these projects public!